natalieagus/50033/docs/02-babies/physics.md

 ### Physics Material 2D

-We can **create** a Physics Material to adjust the friction and bounce of 2D objects when the collide, then **attach** it to our collider.
+We can **create** a Physics Material to adjust the friction and bounce of 2D objects when they collide, then **attach** it to our collider.
 We don't really need it in this game, but for demonstration purposes, lets create some "bouncy cloud" (called [Lakitu's cloud](https://mario.fandom.com/wiki/Lakitu%27s_Cloud)) for Mario.
 Create a new `Materials` folder in the Project Window.
 Then, right click and select Create >> 2D >> Physics Material 2D:

 <ImageCard path={require("./images/physics/2023-08-05-13-44-06.png").default} widthPercentage="50%"/>